Frequently Asked Questions About Elder Abuse in California

 Elder abuse laws in California can be complicated and the statute of limitations can vary by case.
 The elder abuse attorneys at Needham Kepner & Fish LLP can help you understand elder abuse laws.
 Our attorneys can work to build a solid case against whoever is abusing you or your loved one.
 We have years of experience fighting for and winning compensation for elder abuse victims.
 Contact our firm for a free consultation.

-Our Santa Clara elder law attorneys can help you determine the signs of neglect or physical abuse suffered by an elderly client.
+Our elder abuse lawyers can help you determine the signs of neglect or physical abuse suffered by an elderly client.
 We can also help to collect and evaluate the evidence of your case.
-Our experienced elder law attorneys may then be able to hold the nursing home or residential care facility responsible.
+Our experienced elder abuse attorneys may then be able to hold the nursing home or residential care facility responsible.
 If so, you may be entitled to financial compensation.

 It is important to know that we offer free consultations, and take cases on a contingency fee basis.
 This means that we do not charge any up-front or hourly payments unless your case recovers compensation.
 To learn more about how we can help, contact us online or call us today at (408) 956-6949.